OrchardCMS/OrchardDoc/docs/Documentation/Getting-Started-with-Modules-Part-4.markdown

 Each resource is assigned a plain text name.
 This can then be used in the view and it can also be used if another resource needs to depend on it.

-This class is normally found in the `ResourceManifest.cs` file in the root of your module folder but as long as your class implements the `IResourceManifestProvider` interface then Orchard will pick it up.
+This class is normally found in the `ResourceManifest.cs` file in the root of your module folder but as long as your class implements the `IResourceManifestProvider` interface, Orchard will pick it up.

 The example code below is a shortened version of the Orchard.Layouts `ResourceManifest.cs` file: